 How to create a backstage lane

-Your journey map would look similar to the following example.
-Each line represents a stakeholder, each blue dot an action.
+- Your journey map would look similar to the following example.
+Each line represents a stakeholder, each red dot an action.
 By clicking on the plus symbol you can add a new action.
-If you want to work on the action, just click on the blue dot to read, edit and delete an action.
+If you want to work on the action, just click on the red dot to read, edit and delete an action.

 Drag & drop of actions in the backstage lane